-Krakow-native and JA Crew member Angelika Janosz lists her favorite spots around town where you can “sit, drink, eat, and spend a few hours talking.”
+Krakow-native Angelika Janosz lists her favorite spots around town where you can “sit, drink, eat, and spend a few hours talking.”
 Here’s where to go for casual eats in Krakow’s Old Town and the nearby Kazimierz neighborhood.

 Krakow – for sure an ever-evolving city of students.
 Over the years, it has become more beautiful and interesting, thanks to not only the government, but also the youth – creative, full of life and energy.
 Through self-expression, they are changing the image of the city.
 While on the Main Square, you can hear tourists speaking many different languages.
 It shows that Krakow is also a popular place to visit in Europe.

 Krakow never sleeps.
 At most it has only a few hours of rest in the early morning.
 I relish this vibe while biking to school, when I cross the main square and watch people supplying shops, pubs and restaurants; when I watch cleaning machines and hear the slowly throbbing heart of the city, as it prepares itself for another intensive day.